 So when Kelly offered to write a foreword for a Hitchcock biography in the 1970s, it was a big deal.

 "I am constantly asked to endorse products and to comment on books, or say something about a movie," she told High Society: The Life of Grace Kelly author Donald Spoto in 1975.
 "I cannot do that for many reasons.
 However, in your case I would make an exception."

-"I...came to know him as a warm and understanding human being," she wrote.
+"I...came to know him as a warm and understanding human being," Kelly wrote (a not uncommon summation among the actresses who counted him as friends).
 "Mr. Hitchcock often is reputed to hold actors in disdain.
 But he actually has a special way with them, and is able to get exactly what he wants in the way of a performance...Of course, sometimes he merely wears them down until he gets what he wants."

-After Marnie fell through and Tippi Hedren went on to star in the film with Sean Connery, Kelly returned to the stage for dramatic readings, narrated some TV specials and documentaries, and made appearances on the small screen as herself.
+After Marnie fell through and Tippi Hedren went on to star in the film with Sean Connery (Hedren said making Marnie was "absolutely awful" and she never worked with Hitchcock again), Kelly returned to the stage for dramatic readings, narrated some TV specials and documentaries, and made appearances on the small screen as herself.
 She also pre-taped a segment for the 40th Annual Academy Awards, in 1968.
-In 1977 an NBC News team came to shoot a special at the palace, but it was extremely scripted-sounding.
+In 1977 an NBC News team came to shoot a special at the palace, but it was extremely scripted.

 "When the camera wasn't rolling, she kind of emptied her heart," Lee Grant, who conducted the interview, told The Hollywood Reporter in 2015.
 "The truth was, her life was terribly restrained—she was princess of a little closed-off castle."

 Princess Grace had gone from Hollywood, where she had a carefully constructed public image but could technically do and say what she pleased, to again having another tightly controlled image but within the confines of the equivalent of a gilded tower.